The power of print at a glance

-- Print isn’t reactive – and makes for “a more complete, very public” act of contrition
+- Print media isn’t reactive – and makes for “a more complete, very public” act of contrition

-- Print offers a trusted and engaged environment in which to show you’ve learned something
+- Print media offers a trusted and engaged environment in which to show you’ve learned something

 - Newspapers help you to get in front of the right people

 From political backpedalling to investment blunders, the organisational apology is a regular fixture of the news cycle.
-Sure, believability varies from case to case, but what’s interesting is that while brands do most of their talking online, saying sorry is something they reserve for print.
+Sure, believability varies from case to case, but what’s interesting is that while brands do most of their talking online, saying sorry is something they reserve for print media.

 Just look at the Facebook/Cambridge Analytica debacle, and how, when push came to shove, the social media giant was forced to pen a full page apology in seven British and three American newspapers.